 E2F aims at helping industrial companies lower their facilities’ operating costs through the adoption of efficient energy production.
-To attain this, E2F encourages co-funding of development of efficient facility design, energy-efficient technologies & equipment, and energy assessment.
+To attain this, E2F encourages co-funding of the development of efficient facility design, energy-efficient technologies & equipment, and energy assessment.

-The funding will cater for 70 percent of all costs incurred in hiring third-party professionals to conduct level-3 energy assessments and evaluate the design of the facilities.
-It also guarantees 30 percent support on costs incurred in implementing energy efficiency plans on the facilities.
+The funding will cater for 70 per cent of all costs incurred in hiring third-party professionals to conduct level-3 energy assessments and evaluate the design of the facilities.
+It also guarantees 30 per cent support on costs incurred in implementing energy efficiency plans on the facilities.
 To qualify for this grant, the company should be based in Singapore and be in partnership with EENP.

 Enhanced Training Support

-This grant is exclusively aimed at SMEs to help them get the necessary funding needed in training the employees and upgrading their skills.
+This grant is exclusively aimed at SMEs to help them get the necessary funding needed in training their employees and upgrading their skills.
 It also avails over 8,000 CET (continuing education & training) courses to SME employees.
 To be eligible for this grant, an SME needs to meet these requirements:

 - Be registered in Singapore